 It is also the amount you agree to pay for damages out of your pocket to the contractor making the repairs.

-PREMIUM SAVINGS TIP
+RATE SAVINGS TIP

 You should keep your Hurricane Deductible as low as possible and adjust your All Other Perils Deductible based on your financial comfort level and claim history record.